 Listen to your employees, but that does not mean you have to blindly agree with them on every topic.
 Listening is all about acknowledging the concerns or opinions of the workforce and finally, taking appropriate actions.
 By doing this, you let them know that their voice does have power in the organisation and improve their motivation.

 Additional Read: How can employers win their employees?

 Increasing fitness-related activities is a great way to encourage the well-being of your employees.
 It will also provide satisfaction to your employees as these activities will make them more healthy and who doesn’t want to be healthy?
 Here are some actions you can do to promote a healthy working environment in your organisation-

-- You must have heard the phrase – “Sitting is the new smoking”.
-Instead of having long meetings in conference rooms, encourage walking meetings.
+- You must have heard this phrase – “Sitting is the new smoking”.
+Instead of having long meetings sitting in conference rooms, encourage your employees to have walking meetings.
 It will not only fast forward your meetings, but your employees will also get into little exercise.

-- Organise sports events regularly and create a sports team of employee and fund them appropriately.
+- Organise sports events regularly and create a sports team of employees and fund them appropriately.

-- Provide your employees with gym membership as incentives or gifts.
+- Provide your employees with gym membership as an incentive.

 Giving your employees greater control, autonomy and their me-time within the workplace is paramount.
 The popularity of work-life balance is rising, particularly among the millennial generation.
 The key steps you can take to be flexible as a firm:

 - The option for telecommuting according to individual needs

 Support middle management in achieving a balance between handling your teams and stepping over into the territory of micro-management.
 Micro-management has always been part of the debate between CEOs and managers.
 Evidence shows micromanagers who persistently make all the decisions, are unable to delegate and immerse themselves in overseeing the projects of others which result in employee’s low morale, disengagement, lack of innovation and ultimately, high staff turn-over.